reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 109: Filenames (Picture 2.3)
 What is the name of the executable uploaded by Po1s0n1vy? <br /> Please ensure that you include the file extension.
 (For example, "notepad.exe" or "favicon.ico") <br />
-- Since we already have Po1s0n1vy’s network traffic, we can filter it by adding “.exe” to our index.
+- Since we already have Po1s0n1vy's network traffic, we can filter it by adding ".exe" to our index.
-- We find 3791.exe in the “fileinfo.filename."
+- We find 3791.exe in the "fileinfo.filename."
 When we open it, we see that Po1s0n1vy uploaded it.
 - Enter Search: index="botsv1" sourcetype="suricata" dest_ip="192.168.250.70" http.http_method=POST .exe
 - Answer: 3791.exe